-Practice points to consider

-- ▷ Address modifiable causes of relapse/reinfection before considering preventive treatment. - ▷ Intravaginal oestrogen may reduce recurrent UTIs in post-menopausal women with signs or symptoms of vaginal atrophy. - ▷ The effectiveness of cranberry products for UTI prevention a unclear.
-The optimum dosage, method of administration and duration are current uncertain. - Before starting a preventive antibiotic, balance the risks of an macterial resistance and adverse effects against the perceived gains in UT' reduction.
-The resistance for preventive antibiotics in recurrent UTIs in older neop. - ▷ Consider preventive antibiotics for women w to he le free tien symptomatic UTIs (i.e. two or more confirmed infections in 6 months, or pree or nore intections in 12 months). - If antimicrobial prophylaxis is appropriate, g. tranes recommend trimethoprim 150 mg at night as first-line treatment and cephal x 250 mg at night as an alternative.
-Continue treatment for 3-6 months, in some case.
-Ion ter.
-Seek expert advice if recurrent infections occur despite antibiotic treatment - ▷ Evidence for efficacy of hexamine ioput in preventing UTIs is poor.
-It may be effective for preventing a UTI in a tendent with jut renal tract abnormalities, particularly if used for short-term prophylaxis.

-How do I act o my result ?
+Practice points to consider - ▷ Address modifiable causes of relapse/reinfection before considering preventive treatment.2 - ▷ Intravaginal oestrogen may reduce recurrent UTIs in post-menopausal women with signs or symptoms of vaginal atrophy.^{2,4} - ▷ The effectiveness of cranberry products for UTI prevention is unclear.
+The optimum dosage, method of administration and duration are currently uncertain.^{2,5} - ▷ Before starting a preventive antibiotic, balance the risks of antibacterial resistance and adverse effects against the perceived gains in UTI reduction.
+There is limited evidence for preventive antibiotics in recurrent UTIs in older people.4 - ▷ Consider preventive antibiotics for women who have frequent symptomatic UTIs (i.e. two or more confirmed infections in 6 months, or three or more infections in 12 months).2 - If antimicrobial prophylaxis is appropriate, guidelines recommend trimethoprim 150 mg at night as first-line treatment and cephalexin 250 mg at night as an alternative.2 Continue treatment for 3-6 months, in some cases longer.
+Seek expert advice if recurrent infections occur despite antibiotic treatment.2 - Evidence for efficacy of hexamine hippurate in preventing UTIs is poor.3 It may be effective for preventing a UTI in a resident without renal tract abnormalities, particularly if used for short-term prophylaxis.6 How do I act on my results?

-There may be multiple reasens for your individual facility results.
-Below are some actions that you may need to take (in relation to antibiotics for UTI only)

-- Monitor and report to the prescriber any adverse effects of long-term treatments.
+There may be multiple reasons for your individual facility results.
+Below are some actions that you may need to take (in relation to antibiotics for UTI only) - Monitor and report to the prescriber any adverse effects of long-term treatments.
 For nitrofurantoin, be aware of peripheral paraesthesia and sensory loss (usually in lower limbs) as symptoms may indicate peripheral polyneuropathy.
-Renal impairment is the main predisposing factor. - Recommend review of preventive treatment after at least 3-6 months to assess ongoing need for treatment. - Specify on the medicine chart the time and day(s) of the week to apply intravaginal oestrogens to ensure administration occurs.

-Medicine data is not linked to indication.
+Renal impairment is the main predisposing factor.3 - Recommend review of preventive treatment after at least 3-6 months to assess ongoing need for treatment.^{2,4} - Specify on the medicine chart the time and day(s) of the week to apply intravaginal oestrogens to ensure administration occurs.3 Medicine data is not linked to indication.
 Medicines listed are commonly used for UTI prevention but may also be prescribed for other indications e.g. cephalexin for cellulitis prophylaxis.
 Refer to individual resident notes or chart for indication.
 Includes courses of cephalexin, nitrofurantoin and trimethoprim dosed once daily for > 14 days; cranberry (single ingredient oral forms excluding juice); hexamine hippurate and intravaginal oestrogen dosed > 14 days regardless of daily frequency.
 Number of residents using preventive treatment on date of report.